Christine King Farris, sister of Martin Luther King Jr., dies at age 95

 She was a founding board member of the nonprofit that Coretta Scott King started in 1968 in the wake of her husband's assassination, and she served in other roles at the center.

-"I love you and will miss you, Aunt Christine," MLK's daughter Bernice King wrote on Twitter.
+"I love you and will miss you, Aunt Christine," Bernice King, Martin Luther King Jr.'s daughter and the King Center's CEO, wrote on Twitter.

+Born Willie Christine King on Sept.
+11, 1927, in Atlanta, she was the first child of Martin Luther King Sr. and Alberta Williams King.
+Her brothers Martin and Alfred Daniel King were born in 1929 and 1930 respectively.

+According to the Martin Luther King Jr. Research and Education Institute at Stanford University, Farris was the inspiration for a significant moment in the future civil rights leader's life.

 for more features.